 Philadelphia’s COVID-19 cases and hospitalizations are slowly rising again.
 The City is now tracking Omicron sub-variants BA.2, BA.2.12.1, and others including BA.4 and BA.5, according to James Garrow, the communications director of the Philadelphia Department of Public Health.
 Public health officials stress that the importance of getting vaccinated and boosted hasn’t gone away.

-According to the Centers for Disease Control and Prevention (CDC), Philadelphia’s COVID-19 Community Level is high (ranges from low, medium, or high) based on new cases, new hospitalizations, and hospital staff capacity.
+According to the Centers for Disease Control and Prevention (CDC), Philadelphia’s COVID-19 Community Level is medium (ranges from low, medium, or high) based on new cases, new hospitalizations, and hospital staff capacity.

 As of Aug.
 8 and 3, respectively, the average number of new cases per day was 288 and there were 243 people in Philadelphia hospitals with COVID-19.
 Click here to view the CDC’s prevention measures based on COVID-19 Community Levels.

 As of Aug.
 9, 2022, 78.5% of Philadelphians ages 18 and up have been fully vaccinated against COVID-19, and over 95% have received at least one dose, which puts them at less risk for contracting and getting critically ill from the virus compared to fully unvaccinated people.

 During the rise of the Delta and Omicron COVID-19 variants, fully vaccinated adults with a booster shot had a higher level of protection against infection and death, especially older adults, according to the CDC.

 Still, only 36% of city residents ages 18 and up have been fully vaccinated and boosted as well as 34.6% of those 12 and older.